 In July 2015 we opened the building full of good intentions, a newly built empty shell where we had agreed that we would set up a project that would benefit the community surrounding our bags for life production unit.
 Which members of the community needed help the most was driven by the local Panchayat, it now seems that word is spreading and we are being contacted by people who want to be a prt of the project – that is very inspiring.

-We have 6 new Trainees, we aim to have them trained within 6 months.
+We aim to have the new trainees trained within 6 months.

 Meet our 6 new trainees.